Workers' Compensation Attorney in Denham Springs

 - Disputes about the nature, frequency, and type of medical treatment for your injury

 If your employer disputes your claim, it’s highly recommended to secure counsel for the coming legal fight.
-Gordon McKernan Injury Attorneys have decades of experience working with Denham Springs workers as they fight for their rights after being injured at work.
+Gordon McKernan Injury Attorneys have 679+ years of combined legal experience working with Denham Springs workers as they fight for their rights after being injured at work.
 We can help you as well.

 Types of Workers’ Compensation in Louisiana

 Under Louisiana law, you could be covered under one of four different types of workers’ compensation, depending on the severity and extent of your injuries:

 - Temporary Partial Disability benefits can help make up your difference in pay when your injury is bad enough that you’re unable to perform all your job requirements, but you can still work in some capacity.

 - Temporary Total Disability can apply when you’re unable to return to work while recovering from your injury.

 - Permanent Partial Disability benefits include extended financial support that you may be eligible to collect depending on the extent of your injuries.
 If you’re unable to continue your current work, but can still work in some capacity, you could be eligible for Permanent Partial Disability.

 - Total and Permanent Disability benefits can help cover the ongoing costs of a permanent, total disability such as paralysis, brain injury, or another injury.
 Total and Permanent Disability applies when you are completely unable to work for the rest of your life.